cs311-EPFL-StepQuest/prd/template/5-mvp.md

 Social Butterflies: Users who enjoy connecting with friends and participating in social challenges to stay active and engaged.

-*Which is the key persona?*

 The Casual Exerciser is the key persona.
 This individual represents the majority of potential users who need motivation to increase their activity levels and can benefit most from the gamified and social features of StepQuest.

-*High-level scenarios to adopt, use and share the product.*

 Adoption: A casual exerciser downloads StepQuest after hearing about it from a friend or seeing an ad.
 They set up their profile and can explore the app's features.
 Usage: They start with daily step goals, gradually increasing their activity.
 They participate in weekly challenges and explore local routes suggested by the app.
 They enjoy earning points and seeing their progress on leaderboards.
 Sharing: The user invites friends to join StepQuest, competes with them in challenges, and shares achievements on social media.
 The social interactions and friendly competition keep them engaged and motivated.

 ## User Stories and Key Features

-*User stories about how various personas will use the product in context.*

 As a casual exerciser, I want to set daily and weekly step goals so that I can gradually increase my activity levels.